basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 execute the `riak-admin reip` command for each node whose name has changed.

-For example, if there are 5 nodes in the cluster with the original node
-names: *riak1.example.com* through *riak5.example.com* and their names are changing to *riak101.example.com* through *riak105.example.com* then run the following `riak-admin reip` commands **on each stopped node**:
+For example, if there are 5 nodes in the cluster with the original node names `riak1.example.com` through `riak5.example.com` and their names are changing to `riak101.example.com` through `riak105.example.com`, run the following `riak-admin reip` commands **on each stopped node**:

 ```bash